Skip to content

 Source of Truth

-The .py file (percent format) is always the source of truth.
-The .ipynb and .md files are generated/synced artifacts.
+The .py file is always the source of truth for both formats.
+For percent-format, .ipynb and .md are generated/synced artifacts.
+For marimo, the .py is the only file.

 Notebook Header Convention